 Best Non-Dairy Milk for Coffee

 If you own a coffee shop or cafe, you know there are many ways to make a good cup of coffee.
 Each customer has different preferences, which you can accommodate by offering a diverse menu.
-Beyond differing tastes, some patrons may have dietary restrictions or dairy allergies that prevent them from enjoying traditional coffee offerings like lattes and cappuccinos.Shop All Non-Dairy Milk
+Non-dairy milk has become extremely popular with vegans and omnivores alike, thanks to a growing interest in plant-based foods and alternatives.Shop All Non-Dairy Milk

 What Makes a Non-Dairy Milk Good in Coffee?

-For each option in this blog, we’ll tell you how the milk alternative affects the taste or texture of your coffee and whether it has a good stretch.
+For each option in this blog, we’ll tell you how the milk alternative affects the taste or texture of your coffee and whether it has a good "stretch".
 In coffee terms, stretch is the ability to produce foam for different types of steamed coffee drinks like lattes and cappuccinos.
-Protein molecules melt when they are heated, so incorporating air into heated milk or non-dairy milk causes these proteins to trap the air and stretch the milk into a foam.
+Protein molecules melt when they are heated, so incorporating air into heated milk or non-dairy milk causes these proteins to trap the air and stretch the milk into foam.
 With these factors in mind, you can decide which options are best for your establishment’s coffee service.

 Oat milk is also prized for its fiber content.
 This non-dairy milk appeals to health-conscious customers because it contains relatively little fat without sacrificing the protein that you can get from dairy milk.
 The addition of fiber, however, sets this non-dairy milk apart and makes it the perfect choice for customers who are looking to boost their digestive health.

 How Oat Milk Tastes in Coffee

 Oat milk has a creamy taste that is similar to full-fat dairy milk in coffee.
 It has a smooth texture that blends easily, which explains why it is growing in popularity so rapidly.

 Can Oat Milk Make Foam for Coffee?